 Let Us Know If You Have Been Involved in a Motorcycle Accident

 If you or a family member has been injured in a motorcycle accident or any other type of vehicle accident or personal injury, please call the Sevenish Law Firm immediately.
 Our experienced attorneys will fight for the compensation that you deserve.
-Please call us for a free consultation.
-Attorney Randall Sevenish, personal injury attorney in Indianapolis, will fight to secure justice for you and your family.
-You can reach us at 800-278-9200 or contact us via the website.
+Please call our Indianapolis personal injury law office for a free consultation.
+Attorney Randall Sevenish will fight to secure justice for you and your family.
+You can reach us at 800-278-9200.